appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/custom-script.md

 ### How can I send a custom Email?

 Appcircle provides a **ready-to-use email** structure in the [**Testing Distribution**](/testing-distribution/create-or-select-a-distribution-profile#share-binary), and [**Publish**](/publish-integrations/common-publish-integrations/get-approval-via-email) modules.
 This structure varies across the three modules.
-If desired, the user can customize this structure by using the [custom script](/workflows/common-workflow-steps/custom-script) below to send their own custom email.
+If desired, the user can customize this structure by using the [**Custom Script](/workflows/common-workflow-steps/custom-script) below to send their own custom email.

 The following script is set to use a **Gmail SMTP Server**.
 For more information, please visit [**Gmail SMTP Server**](https://support.google.com/a/answer/176600?hl=en) documentation.